 A home purchase is a major investment, so don’t be afraid to take plenty of time to do your research and analyze market trends to find the perfect area before taking out a mortgage.

 Should You Buy With A Partner?

-A partner might seem like a great idea – you can pool your money, split maintenance costs and requirements and combine your home repair skills to save money on professional contracting costs.
-However, buying with a partner also splits your potential profits in half and puts you in the position of sharing legal liability with another person.
+Buying a property with a partner might seem like a great idea.
+You can pool your money, split maintenance costs and combine your home repair skills to save money on professional contracting costs.
+However, entering a real estate partnership also splits your potential profits in half and puts you in the position of sharing legal liability with another person.

-For example, if your tenants tell your partner about a pest problem and your partner doesn’t fix the issue in a timely manner, your tenants may sue both of you because you are both landlords and you are both equally responsible for providing a habitable environment.
+For example, if your tenants tell your partner about a pest problem and your partner doesn’t fix the issue in a timely manner, your tenants may sue both of you because you’re both landlords.
+You’re both equally responsible for providing a habitable environment for your tenants.

-You should also remember that if something goes wrong with your partner and you split the cost of the home equally, you’re both equally legal owners of a single property.
-Make sure that the person you choose is trustworthy, responsible and proactive when it comes to maintenance if you decide to go in on a rental property with someone else.
+You should also remember that if something goes wrong with your partner and you split the cost of the home equally, you’re both legal owners of a single property.
+Make sure the person you choose is trustworthy, responsible and proactive with maintenance if you decide to go in on a rental property with someone else.